Trip Overview of Everest Base Camp Trek

 One of the main highlights of the Everest base camp short trek is the Sagarmatha national park.
 You can see different species of flora and fauna throughout the trek.
-Sagarmatha national park is also enlisted by UNSECO on the world’s heritage site.
-Sagarmatha national park covers the area of 1148 square kilometers.
-This national park is the world’s highest national park situated at an altitude of 2800 meters from the sea level.
+Sagarmatha national park is also enlisted by UNSECO as the world’s heritage site.
+Sagarmatha national park covers an area of 1148 square kilometers.
+This national park is the world’s highest national park situated at an altitude of 2800 meters from sea level.
 Blue sheep, yak, and snow leopard are some of the endangered animals on the Sagarmatha national park along with Himalayan Thar, Red Panda, Musk Deer, Snow-Leopard, Himalayan Black bear, and many others.
 Animals are protected in their natural environment, filled with birch and bamboo forest.
 For trekking to Sagarmatha national park, you will need to have a special permit.
-This trekking permits can be made on the Kathmandu and Pokhara.
+These trekking permits can be made on the Kathmandu and Pokhara.

 Gokyo Lakes and Gokyo RI

 Trekking to Mount Everest from Gokyo RI and Gokyo lakes is optional but you can get the closest view of the mountains like Mt.
 Cho Oyu, Everest, Lhotse, Makalu, Nuptse, Amadablam, and Pumori from here.
-Gokyo Lake is a beautiful lake formed by the almost 5 small different lakes.
-This is also known as the world’s highest freshwater lake which is at the altitude of 4750 meters from the sea level.
+Gokyo Lake is a beautiful lake formed by almost 5 small different lakes.
+This is also known as the world’s highest freshwater lake which is at an altitude of 4750 meters from the sea level.
 Gokyo RI is the famous point from where you can catch the magnificent view of the world’s highest glacier-Ngozumpa Glacier.
 This Lake is also known as the heart of the Khumbu region.
 If you trek Everest base camp through this way then you can witness a Paranomic view of Mount Everest along with many other mountains.

 Helicopter flight around Mount Everest

 It is true that you cannot see Mount Everest clearly from Everest base camp short trek.
 But if you really want a 360-degree view of the mountains then you can take a helicopter trek to witness the beauty of snow-capped mountains.
-A helicopter tour to Everest is one of the easy and fasted way to trek to Everest base camp.
+A helicopter tour to Everest is one of the easy and fast ways to trek to Everest base camp.
 This is also an optional tour for trekking to Everest base camp.
 Through this trek, you can also witness many other high mountains of Everest base camp.
 Mt Everest, Lhotse, Nuptse, Makalu, Ama Dablam, Cho-Oyu, Pumori, Island peak, Mera Peak, and many other surrounding snowy peaks.

 As we all know that sir Edmund Hillary was the first person to trek to Mount Everest.
 So as a memory of Sir Edmund Hillary museum was established.
 This museum was one of the oldest museums in the Khumbu region.
 Hillary museum is located at Namche Bazaar.
 If you have some extra time during this trek you must visit Hillary museum as you can see Tradition Sherpa Lifestyles, cultures, dresses, utensils, art and architecture, trekking gears and equipment, and many other things.
 You will get to know many things about Nepali and Sherpa culture.
 You can visit the Hillary museum on the acclimatization day at the Namche Bazaar.